This Facial Fascia Manipulation Technique Is Basically Natural Botox

 Foam rolling for your face.

-A gentle roll, of course.
+To start you can try foam rolling your face with a gentle roll, of course.
 There are two main points of tension I aim to loosen and move.
 One is superficial fascia and the other is lymph.
 Lymph is a highly underrated circulatory system within the body and it is responsible for detoxifying waste from the skin on a cellular level, in addition to its many, many other functions.
 When we are holding tension in the muscles and fascia, lymph cannot move freely and do its job of clearing out waste from the tissue.
 The result of poor lymph flow can present as dull skin, an accumulation of blackheads and milia, and/or stubborn hyperpigmentation, just to name a few.

 Superficial fascia is the layer of connective tissue right under the skin on the face.
 It acts as the support and infrastructure for your skin and is responsible for giving it lift and tone.
-It can also carry a lot of tension and adhesions that restrict circulation of blood and lymph.
+It can also carry a lot of tension and adhesions that restrict circulation of blood and lymph2.
 If you’ve ever used a foam roller on tight legs, think of how much softer one leg feels after rolling when compared to the unrolled leg.
 Foam rolling is a form of self-administered myofascial release, and that is what we want to do for the face!

 DIY facial fascia massage.